Professor of Romance Studies

 & by appt.

-Off campus, I’m also at work on a book of another style: a literary biography and family narrative set in Dublin-Paris.
+Off campus, I’m also at work on a book of another style: a family biography / literary essay moving between Dublin-Paris.

 - Ph.D., University of Toronto (Canada) 1986

 Solterer, H. Timely Fictions.
 2017.

 Solterer, H. Un Moyen Âge républicain : paradoxes du théâtre en temps de guerre.
 Translated by M. Chénetier Alev, Presses universitaires Paris-Sorbonne, 2014.

 Solterer, H. Medieval Roles in Modern Times: Theater and the Battle for the French Republic.
 The Pennsylvania State University Press, 2010.

 Solterer, H. The Master and Minerva: Disputing Women in French Medieval Culture.
 University of California Press, 1995.

 Solterer, H. “Another Land's End of Literature.”
 Founding Feminisms in Medieval Studies Essays in Honor of E. Jane Burns, Boydell & Brewer, 2016, pp. 153–68.

 “"Another Land’s End of Literature”.”
 Founding Feminisms in Medieval Studies, Boydell & Brewer, 2016, pp. 153–68.